Home » Side Dish » Chickpea Cauliflower Curry

 Chickpea Cauliflower Curry

-Even though I like to prepare as many things from scratch as possible, I usually end up buying packages of Indian sides like spiced lentils or curried potatoes & chickpeas in those little ready-to-go pouches.
+Even though I like to prepare as many things from scratch as possible, I sometimes buy packages of Indian sides like spiced lentils or curried potatoes & chickpeas in those little ready-to-go pouches.

 However, there isn’t a lot of food in a pouch and those pouches get expensive, so I decided to make it myself!